Nigel-Tan/IOS-convenient-scripts-/README.md

 Pre requisite: UserScripts (from IOS app store) IOS 15.0 and above only as of writing this.

-1. Download all the files from this repository into one folder.
+1. Download the zip file from this repository and extract all it's content into one folder.
 2. From UserScript app, point the folder to reference from to the folder contaning the files.

 # Deployment guide (for PC)